Where to Invest in Your IT Infrastructure

 Ask the Right Questions

-Overall, to determine where to best invest your dollars, you need to understand how new technologies work and where they are going in the future.
+Overall, to determine where to best invest your dollars to improve IT infrastructure services, you need to understand how new technologies work and where they are going in the future.
 You need to know how your organization – and your competitors’ organizations – might use them.
 Questions to ask include:

 - Is it relevant to my customers?